-Since the PKI does not have a certificate authority by default, you will need to create one in order to manage user's certificates: go to the menu Objects\ Certificates and PKI\ Add\Add a root authority.
+Since the PKI does not have a certification authority by default, you will need to create one in order to manage user's certificates: go to the Objects module > Certificates and PKI > Add button > Add a root authority.

 This certificate will be useful in two cases: SSL authentication and VPN access to the firewall with a mobile IPSec client.
 This certificate can also be used by other applications.